bennyficial/HW-Wireframe/README.md

    * Article (With a Heading)
    * Headers
    * Paragraph
-2. CSS should have styles for each of the following elements:
+2. The CSS should have styles for each of the following elements:
    * Body
    * Header, nav, and footer
    * Section
    * Aside
    * Article
    * .clear
-   * Your text elements: h1, p, etc.
+   * text elements: h1, p, etc.
 3. The colors used in the final layout should be:
    * Background: #777
    * Content: #ebebeb